sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/rbac.md

 resources         |
 -------------|------
 description  | Type of resource that the rule has permission to access.
 Roles can only access [namespaced resource types][17].
 Cluster roles can access namespaced and [cluster-wide resource types][18].
-See [resource types][4] for available types. required     | true type         | Array example      | {{< language-toggle >}}
+Read [resource types][4] to learn about available types. required     | true type         | Array example      | {{< language-toggle >}}